How can we stay fit during hybrid working?

 Sport not only keeps us physically healthy; it also improves our concentration, willpower, and stamina.
 It's no coincidence that physical exercise is often used as a remedy for stress.
 Good physical fitness can really help at this time of isolation, so get moving: go for that run, or dance yourself dizzy in your kitchen!
 Below we have some tips to help you stay active.
-And don't forget the online options provided by the Leiden University Sports Centre.

 ‘Commute’ to your home office